mrworf/iceshelf/README.md

 `--full` forces a complete backup, foregoing the incremential logic.

 `--key-file <file>` use GPG keys from the given file instead of the default keyring.
+The file may be ASCII-armored or a binary OpenPGP export.
+Include the recipient public key for encryption, the signing secret key for signing, and both if you use both operations or separate identities.
 When set, an isolated temporary keyring is created for all GPG operations so your existing keyring is never modified.
-The key file should contain both the public key (for encryption) and private key (for signing).
 This overrides the `key file` option in the config's `[security]` section.

 `--list files` shows the current state of your backup, as iceshelf knows it